jkipsang/MastersProject2021/README.md

 dataset.
 Random Forest emerged as the best classifier for both cleaned and uncleaned dataset with an average detection rate for static analysis of 0.00% respectively
 # requirements
-You will need to request an API Key from VirusTotal the update the APIKey-Value in the Notebooks and install the requirements.txt
+You will need to request an API Key from VirusTotal then update the APIKey-Value in the Notebooks and install the requirements.txt